Student Accountability Process

 Navigating the Process

-• Review Community Expectations: All relevant Standards of Conduct and University policies will be reviewed with the student to ensure they understand our community expectations.
+• Review Community Expectations.
+All relevant Standards of Conduct and University policies will be reviewed with the student to ensure they understand our community expectations.

-• Reflect on Decisions: The student will reflect on the report, the decisions they made that were cause for concern, and future decisions they can make to ensure their safety, well-being, and compliance.
+• Invite Reflection.
+The student will have an opportunity to reflect on the report, the decisions they made involving the matter in question, and future decisions they can make to promote safer, healthier outcomes in compliance with the Standards of Conduct and University policies.

 Amnesty through Responsible Action

-Call 911 immediately.
+Call 911 for help.

 Care for fellow students by staying with them until EMS or University officials arrive.